kibi-network/Kixt/-/Transmissions/index.md

 The predicate `kixt:charset` can be used to define the character set for all subsequent [RDF triples][RDF triple]; the object of this predicate is valid if it is an [IRI] representing a [transmission compatible] character set.
 If multiple `kixt:charset` predicates with valid objects are declared in a header, all but the first are ignored.

-The IRI `http://www.unicode.org/versions/latest/` identifies the [Unicode] character set.

 <div role="note" markdown="block">
 Because no character set has yet been declared, the use of `0E LEAVE` and `0F RETURN` is required to define the `kixt:charset` of a [header].
+This is intentional, as it explicitly forces the character set of a `kixt:charset` declaration to be Unicode.
 </div>

+The IRI `http://www.unicode.org/versions/latest/` identifies the [Unicode] character set.

 <div role="note" markdown="block">
 For closely-related character sets, multiple `kixt:charset` predicates may be used to indicate fallbacks should the preferred character set not be available.